 Military caregivers for injured vets, often family, number up to a million

-Christine Schei with her son, Erik, during one of his therapy sessions in June.
+Christine Schei with her son, Erik, during one of his therapy sessions.
 Army Spc.
 Erik Schei was shot in the head during a patrol in Iraq on Oct.
 26, 2005.
 The doctors said he would never recover from the catastrophic brain injury, and urged the family to take him off life support.

 WASHINGTON -- As many as 1 million Americans serve as caregivers for wounded troops and veterans with few existing resources and no national strategy to help them, according to a new study by RAND to be released Thursday.